HaloWarsModding/HaloWarsModding.github.io/_guides/guides_t1_howto_manual.md

 ---
 layout: page
-title: How to install mods manually
+title: How to Install Mods Manually
 showTitle: 1
 ---